DarthNoxix/Noxix-Cogs-2026/WebsiteSubs/README.md

 2. Run the setup command: `[p]websitesubs setup`

 The setup command will automatically:
-- Create or configure the Early Access role
+- Configure the Early Access role using predefined role ID (1239757904652013578)
-- Create tier-specific roles (Basic Subscriber, Premium Subscriber, Pro Subscriber, Enterprise Subscriber)
+- Configure tier-specific roles using predefined role IDs (Noble, Knight, Squire, Levy, Farmer)
 - Create a notification channel for subscription tracking
 - Set up all necessary permissions